turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2524300][end:2524920]] Right?
 [[start:2526490][end:2527794]] I think that was the motivation.
 [[start:2527842][end:2532438]] I think there's the interesting part of biosymptics in that sense.
-[[start:2532524][end:2534810]] It tries to make less assumptions.
+[[start:2532524][end:2534810]] It tries to make fewer assumptions.

-42:15 [[start:2535310][end:2541594]] When we start from a hardcore assumption or model assumption, right.
-[[start:2541632][end:2550080]] That semantics is only within the mind, then we have a very hard time trying to explain that.
+42:15 [[start:2535310][end:2541594]] When we start from a hardcore assumption or model assumption, right, [[start:2541632][end:2550080]] that semantics is only within the mind, then we have a very hard time trying to explain that.
 [[start:2550530][end:2560082]] If you assume less about that, you might bring different types of explanations, of course, but they'd be more interesting.
-[[start:2560216][end:2574280]] I was trying to see how that looks like when you bring these two things together in the terms of active inference and free energy principle, if that works, if that is possible.
+[[start:2560216][end:2574280]] I was trying to see how that looks when you bring these two things together in the terms of active inference and thefree energy principle, if that works, if that is possible.

 42:54 [[start:2574970][end:2577160]] I don't know if that answers your question.